 Dr. Belafsky is Professor of Otolaryngology and the Director of The Center for Voice and Swallowing.
 He also holds appointments in the UCD Department of Epidemiology and School of Veterinary Medicine.
 His primary clinical interests are the comprehensive diagnosis and management of voice, swallowing and airway disorders.
 He has dedicated his career to the care of individuals with devastating swallowing conditions and is currently working on exciting and new advances in the treatment of dysphagia.

-Dr. Kuhn is Assistant Professor of Otolaryngology and joined the Center for Voice and Swallowing after completion of her fellowship in Laryngology & Bronchoesophagology at UCD.
+Dr. Kuhn is Associate Professor of Otolaryngology and joined the Center for Voice and Swallowing after completion of her fellowship in Laryngology & Bronchoesophagology at UCD.
 She specializes in complex disorders of voice, swallowing and airway.
 She is actively involved in clinical research exploring reflux-mediated swallowing disorders and functional outcomes after treatment for head and neck cancer.

 Lisa Evangelista, CScD, CCC-SLP, BCS-S

 Dr. Evangelista is a senior speech-language pathologist and board certified specialist in swallowing and swallowing disorders.
 She specializes in swallowing dysfunction in head and neck cancers.
 Her research interests include functional outcomes in head and neck oncology.
 She has lectured at the regional and national levels of pulmonary health, radiation-associated swallowing impairments and ethical considerations in dysphagia management.